 - Contact lenses don’t fog up when it’s cold outside or get wet when it’s rainy, so you have sharp vision in all weather conditions.

 - If you have astigmatism, our South Orlando eye doctor may recommend rigid gas permeable contact lenses, because they can give more acute vision than soft lenses and eyeglasses.

 What’s better for me – contacts or glasses?

 Looking for 20/20 vision with contact lenses?
-Visit our Orlando eye doctor near you!
+Visit our South Orlando eye doctor near you!

 To see the best that you can see, book an eye exam at Dr. Tartibi.
 Our optometrist will evaluate your vision and eye health to make sure you are a good candidate for contact lenses.
 If you’re interested in getting rid of your eyewear altogether, we also provide primary eye care and surgery co-management services.